-While neither the rarest nor the least understood cancer, colorectal cancer lacks the public recognition and understanding associated with lung cancer, prostate cancer, leukaemia or breast cancer.
+While neither the rarest nor the least understood cancer, colorectal cancer lacks the public recognition and understanding when compared with lung cancer, prostate cancer, leukaemia or breast cancer.
 This lack of understanding means that many patients worry that they’ve been given an unavoidably fatal diagnosis when they are told they have colorectal cancer.
 Not so.
+Luckily, we at G & L Surgical offer a few options for the treatment for colorectal cancer.

 To help dispel some of these misconceptions and to provide some guidance for people in at-risk demographics, we’ve prepared this short article outlining the process by which colorectal cancer is discovered, diagnosed and treated.
 Read on to learn more.